computer-lab/computerlab.io/source/_posts/deploying-headless-wordpress-on-gcp.md

    accessible at the url `https://wordpress-dot-myproject.appsot.com` rather than `myproject.appspot.com` where we want the frontend.

-2. Modify `wordpress/wp-config.php`... `wp-config.php` is .gitignored, you can
-   treat it as a secret that you share securely with team members.
+2. Modify `wordpress/wp-config.php` to include your database creds created earlier. `wp-config.php` is .gitignored, you can treat it as a secret that you share securely with team members.

 You can now deploy WordPress to GAE standard using the command `gcloud app